-The framework of thefree trade agreements gives the country's dairies free entrance to all international dairy markets, if the products do meet the taste, the price level and the hygienic standards of the export markets.
-But the export will remain reduced as long as the hygienic standards and control systems like HAACP etc. are not developed.
+The framework of the free trade agreements gives the country's dairies free entrance to all international dairy markets, if the products do meet the taste, the price level and the hygienic standards of the export markets.
+However, the export will remain reduced as long as the hygienic standards and control systems like HACCP etc. are not developed.

-Considerations should be put on the possibilities to increase the export of traditionaldairy products, especially soft white cheese from sheep-, goat-, or cow- milk.
+Considerations should be put on the possibilities to increase the export of traditional dairy products, especially soft white cheese from sheep-, goat-, or cow- milk.

 The logistic between the dairy factories and wholesalers/ retailer is often weak.
 The dairies often do not deliver products in time and partly without cooling trucks.
 The dairies and some small wholesalers deliver the products directly to the shops and supermarkets.
 Only the three biggest dairies have their own distribution centres in Skopje, the main market.
 The dairies are virtually in the function of wholesalers.
-Therefore they dairies could be supported with e.g. cooling trucks for dairy products.
+Therefore, they dairies could be supported with e.g. cooling trucks for dairy products.

-The large wholesalers are mostly internationally working trading companies which are specialized neither in dairy products nor in food.
+The large wholesalers are mostly internationally working trading companies, which are specialized, neither in dairy products nor in food.
 Yet they represent the market entrance for the global dairy players like Danone, Meggle or Nestle.
 Those are not yet present in the country with own structures.
 The access of the recognised international companies for milk production in the country can provide connection for the country's dairy industry to the international market and suitable transfer of know-how can boost the sectors modernisation.

-Supermarket chains don't have their own distribution centres yet, but they all increase the numbers of selling points.
-Therefore the supermarkets will became more and more important for the dairy product sales.
+Supermarket chains do not have their own distribution centres yet, but they all increase the numbers of selling points.
+Therefore, the supermarkets will became more and more important for the dairy product sales.

 The country's dairy industry was protected by import taxes until June 2006.
 This induced relative high consumer prices for dairy products and a lower consumption than to be expected at lower prices.
-The high protection of
+The high protection 62 of the on April 2003.

-The country agreed in the Stabilization and Association Agreement (SAA) and various other bilateral and multilateral free trade agreements including the country's full membership to WTO in April 2003.
 Those agreements with the neighbouring countries and WTO accession in 2003 offer enhanced export opportunities to the country's agriculture and food processors but also facilitate a rapid dismantling of previous high levels of protection of the domestic market.
 The average tariff on food imports from the EU went from 28% in 2002 to 9.6% in 2007 and will fall to 6.4% in 2011.
 Producer prices are expected to drop by 13% - 20% by 2011.
 The country negotiated low Aggregate Measures of Support with the WTO.